 "Actually, you're going up front," said Jefferies.
 "You're gonna' give us a guided tour."

-The elevator groaned to a halt, and the grated, bloodstained barrier that now stood before us slid open, revealing a hall lit by a glowing blue light, a faint mist wisping through a door half-open at the end.
+The elevator screeched to a halt, and the grated, bloodstained barrier that now stood before us slid open, revealing a hall lit by a glowing blue light, a faint mist wisping through a door half-open at the end.
 Jefferies shoved the woman ahead of us, and we followed her as she slowly crept forward, the texture of the walls around us writhing like a bed of worms.

 "Something's wrong," she said, beginning to stumble as she clutched her stomach.
 "I don't feel right."